BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==

+= 1.1.8 =
+fixed some smaller issues
+fixed some notice of undefined index

 = 1.1.7 =
 Make it work with the latest version of buddyforms. the buddyforms array has changed so I adjust the code too the new structure